 Attendance is an important factor in school success among children and youth.
-Studies show that better attendance is related to higher academic achievement for students of all backgrounds, but particularly for children with lower socio-economic status., Beginning in kindergarten, students who attend school regularly score higher on tests than their peers who are frequently absent.
+Studies show that better attendance is related to higher academic achievement for students of all backgrounds, but particularly for children with lower socioeconomic status., Beginning in kindergarten, students who attend school regularly score higher on tests than their peers who are frequently absent.

-Students attending schools where more than 50 percent of the students were eligible for free or reduced price lunch (a proxy for community poverty) are more likely to report missing three or more days of school than are students attending schools with a 10 percent or lower eligibility rate.
-In 2011, 23 percent of eighth-graders and 22 percent of fourth-graders at schools with a greater than 75 percent eligibility rate reported missing three or more days of school in the past month.
-This compares with 15 percent at each grade level in schools where 10 percent or fewer students were eligible.
+Students attending schools where more than 50 percent of the students were eligible for free or reduced price lunch (a proxy for community poverty) are more likely to report missing three or more days of school than students who attend schools with an eligibility rate of 10 percent or lower.
+In 2015, 23 percent of eighth-graders and 22 percent of fourth-graders at schools with a greater than 75 percent eligibility rate reported missing three or more days of school in the past month.
+This compares with 14 percent of fourth-graders and 15 percent of eighth-graders in schools where 10 percent or fewer students were eligible.
 (Figure 4)

-State and Local Estimates
+State and local estimates

 International estimates are available from the Trends in International Math and Science Study publication, How Serious are School Attendance Problems?
 School Contexts for Learning and Instruction.
 (See Exhibit 8.6)

 The No Child Left Behind Act, signed into law in January 2002, provides increased accountability for states, school districts, and schools, along with more flexibility for states and local agencies in how they use federal education dollars.
 The Adequate Yearly Progress measures hold elementary and middle schools accountable for student absenteeism.

 More information is available from the Department of Education.

 For examples of promising approaches that have been implemented in schools and communities, as well as at the policy level, see Attendance Works.